rancher/docs/content/rancher/v2.x/en/concepts/global-configuration/_index.md

 #### Global Permission Assignment

+Assignment of global permissions to a user depends on their authentication source: external or local.

 - **External Authentication**

-    When a user logs in using an external authentication provider for the first time, they are automatically assigned the `Standard User` global permission.
+    When a user logs into Rancher using an external authentication provider for the first time, they are automatically assigned the `Standard User` global permission.

 - **Local Authentication**

-    When you create a new local user, you assign them one or more global permission(s) as you create complete the **Add User** form.
+    When you create a new local user, you assign them a global permission as you create complete the **Add User** form.

 #### Custom Global Permissions

+Rather than assigning users the default global permissions of `Administrator` or `Standard User`, you can assign them _custom permissions_.
+Custom permissions are sets of global permissions composed of individual _permissions_ that you select.

-Rancher lets you create _custom permissions_, which are sets of permissions where you can assign individual roles to users. _Roles_ are individual access rights that you can assign to a set of custom permissions.
-These permissions are convenient for defining narrow or specialized access to a user within Rancher.
-See the table below for a list of custom roles permission available.
+_Permissions_ are individual access rights that you can assign to a custom global permissions.

-Rancher lets you assign _custom permissions_ to a user instead of the typical `Administrator` or `Standard User` permissions.
-These permissions are convenient for defining narrow or specialized access for a user within Rancher.
-See the table below for a list of custom global permission available.
+Custom permissions are convenient for providing users with narrow or specialized access to Rancher.
+See the [table](#global-permissions-reference) below for a list of individual permissions available.

 #### Global Permissions Reference

-The following table lists each custom global permission available in Rancher and whether it is also granted by Rancher's two global permissions, `Administrator` and `Standard User`.
+The following table lists each custom global permission available and whether it is assigned to the default global permissions, `Administrator` and `Standard User`.

 | Custom Global Permission           | Administrator | Standard User |
 | ---------------------------------- | ------------- | ------------- |